River Rye (Ireland): Route

 The Rye then descends into the heart of Leixlip.
 Here the river was harnessed by mills.
 In 1758, the site was used as a linen printing mill.
 Later the Rye Vale distillery was built, producing more than 20,000 gallons of whiskey annually in 1837.
 The distillery finally closed for good in the 1890s and the distillery has since been converted into apartments.
 The Rye then flows under the Rye Bridge to the confluence with the Liffey near the existing Boat House of Leixlip demesne.

 Fishing

 The river has stocks of brown trout and pike.
 Angling is available at a number of locations, including a stretch belonging to Intel and managed by the Leixlip and District Angling Association, an open section also near Leixlip, and at Carton House.

+Special Area of Conservation

+The section of the Rye River between the west end of the Carton Demesne and Leixlip Village, and its hinterland, is a Special Area of Conservation – the Rye Water Valley / Carton Special Area of Conservation.
+The area is also a proposed Natural Heritage Area or pNHA.